 If you fall into this camp, getting your vacation fund together is simple.

-Pro Tip: According to our One-Number Budget strategy, your vacation spending should be factored into your non-monthly expenses.
+Pro Tip: Remember to factor vacation spending into your non-monthly expenses.
 Tally up how much you spend on vacations in a year (look to past years' numbers for a good benchmark), then divide by 12 to figure out how much you need to stash away each month so you're financially flush once travel season hits.